 Remember how I said you needed nothing but space and your weights, I lied about that for this one.
 Bulgarian split squats are one of the fitness world’s best-kept secret for a great leg workout.

-Start like a standard split squat (with or without your dumbbells as necessary), but perch the rear leg up on a bench or chair (really anything at or below knee height) and squat down.
+Start like a standard split squat (with or without your dumbbells as necessary), but perch the rear leg up on a weight bench or chair (really anything at or below knee height) and squat down.
 With this form, you will be able to get much more work in per leg as compared to a standard split squat, it’s fantastic.

 Some other great exercises for women with dumbbells: